Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Drawbacks of NPS

 What’s more, NPS can be complex to configure.
-There are many ways to accidentally misconfigure it or the client devices it authenticates, leading to error codes such as NPS Error 22.
+There are many ways to misconfigure it accidentally or the client devices it authenticates, leading to error codes such as NPS Error 22.

 Of course, you can still rely on NPS if you want to work on outdated on-premise directories, but the paradigm shift in the IT landscape has threatened the utility of NPS in the future.
 Also, the on-premise nature of the NPS server is prone to various security threats, considering its easy physical accessibility.

 NPS also has integration issues with other Microsoft-owned applications operating in the cloud, such as Azure AD, since Azure is a cloud solution and is incompatible with NPS.
 If you want to deploy Azure, a different authentication server or proxy will need to facilitate the process.
-You might need third-party solutions that allow you to use your Active Directory with a cloud RADIUS server, like Cloud RADIUS.
+You might need third-party solutions that allow you to use your Active Directory with a cloud RADIUS server like Cloud RADIUS.

 Learn about this author